quicwg/ops-drafts/draft-ietf-quic-manageability.md

 completed.

-When the client uses 0-RTT connection resumption, 0-RTT data may also be seen in the Client Initial datagram, as shown in {{fig-client-initial-0rtt}}.
+When the client uses 0-RTT connection resumption, 0-RTT data may also be present in the Client Initial datagram, as shown in {{fig-client-initial-0rtt}}.

 ~~~~~
 +----------------------------------------------------------+